Skip to Content

 Step 4:

-Add in some vegan chocolate chips or chunks.
-This step is optional but it honestly takes a simple mug brownie to a dessert you’ll want to make over and over again!
+Add in some dairy-free chocolate chips or chunks.
+This step is optional but it honestly takes a simple dairy-free mug brownie to a dessert that you’ll want to make over and over again!
 If you’re not sure of the options out there, check my vegan chocolate guide.

 Step 5:

-Transfer your batter into your ramekin (if you didn’t already use it as your bowl) and bake at 180C/ 350F for 20 minutes.
+Transfer the batter to your ramekin (if you didn’t already use it as your bowl) and bake at 180°C/ 350°F for 20 minutes.

 If using a mug, pop it in the microwave for 45-60 seconds.
 Microwave baking time will depend on your oven so I’d recommend that you start with 45 seconds.
 If after this time it’s not quite cooked, pop it back in for another 15 seconds and you should be good to go.